markjprice/cs11dotnet7/docs/errata/improvements.md

 - [Page 601 - Setting up an ASP.NET Core MVC website](#page-601---setting-up-an-aspnet-core-mvc-website)
 - [Page 654 - Making controller action methods asynchronous](#page-654---making-controller-action-methods-asynchronous)
 - [Page 655 - Exercise 14.2 – Practice implementing MVC by implementing a category detail page](#page-655---exercise-142--practice-implementing-mvc-by-implementing-a-category-detail-page)

+# Page 25 - Adding a second project using Visual Studio 2022

+> Thanks to [yoshist](https://github.com/yoshist) who raised this issue on [10 April 2023](https://github.com/markjprice/cs11dotnet7/issues/56).

+In Step 6, I wrote, "In Solution Explorer, right-click the Chapter01 solution, select Set Startup Projects…, set Current selection, and then click OK."
+Then in Step 7, I wrote, "In Solution Explorer, click the AboutMyEnvironment project (or any file or folder within it), and note that Visual Studio indicates that AboutMyEnvironment is now the startup project by making the project name bold."

+In the next edition, I will add a note to explicitly explain that I recommend this way of setting the startup project because it then makes it very easy to switch startup projects by simply clicking a project (or any file in a project) to make it the startup project.
+Although you can right-click a project and set it as a startup project, if you then want to run a different project, you must manually change it again.
+Simply clicking anywhere in the project is easier.

 # Page 69 - Raw interpolated string literals